VoICE Immunization Evidence: Collateral effects on health

 Collateral Effects on Health

-In a study of data from England & Wales, Denmark and the US, it was shown that measles infection suppresses the immune system for up to 3 years after infection, increasing the risk of death due other childhood infections during that time.
+In a study of data from England & Wales, Denmark, and the US, it was shown that measles infection suppresses the immune system for up to 3 years after infection, increasing the risk of death due to other childhood infections during that time.
 This means that prevention of measles significantly impacts overall health during critical childhood years.

 An analysis in India suggested that children aged 12–59 months who did not receive measles vaccination in infancy were three times more likely to die than those vaccinated against measles.
 Children from lower caste households who were not vaccinated in infancy had the highest risk of mortality (odds ratio, 8.9).
 A 27% increase in child mortality was attributable to failure to vaccinate against measles in the study population.
 Measles vaccine seems to have a non-specific reducing effect on overall child mortality in this population.
 If true, children in lower castes may reap the greatest gains in survival.

 In a 2014 review of the non-specific effects of measles vaccines, among others, the WHO Strategic Advisory Group of Experts indicated that some studies of measles vaccine were suggestive (but not conclusive) of a beneficial effect of measles vaccine on mortality beyond the expected direct effect of the vaccine against measles.

 Vaccination may indirectly help prevent certain childhood cancers by priming the body to recognize and destroy tumor cells.